prof18/marcogomiero.com/content/posts/drafts/kmm-shared-app-architecture.md

 }
 ```

-And finally we have the Presenter that instead is a little bit more complicated:
+And finally, the Presenter that instead is a little bit more complicated:

 ```kotlin
 class HomePresenter(